 Find your placement in Vienna, the historic capital city of Austria

-Austria was once the German speaking core and center of power for the large, multiethnic Austro- Hungarian Empire.
+Austria was once the German-speaking core and centre of power for the large, multiethnic Austro- Hungarian Empire.
 With the imperial capital in Vienna, this empire stretched eastwards from present-day Austria through much of east-central and south-central Europe.
 Doing a year abroad program in Austria, however, is a lifetime experience that will bring you directly to the home of one of the most talented musicians of all times, namely Mozart, Strauss and Freud.
 Getting inspired in Austria is not a difficult task, from the beautiful architecture around the streets to the delicious local food and of course not to forget the impressive Viennese ball, recalling the romance and elegance of the 19th century.

 Internship Fields Available in Austria

 Spain Internship offers placements in various fields in Austria.
 Our positions are most frequently in the areas of:

 - IT and Telecoms

 - and more

 Benefits of the Placements

 The majority of our placements in Austria are paid positions.
 Only a small number of them are unpaid.
 However, all of our positions offer a great opportunity to gain practical experience and knowledge essential for anyone's CV.
 It also provides a great opportunity to immerse yourself in a new language and culture.